Cray-HPE/docs-csm/operations/utility_storage/Ceph_Service_Check_Script_Usage.md

 **`Important:`** By default this output of this command will not be verbose.
 This is to accommodate goss testing.
 For manual runs, please use the `-v true` flag.

-**`Important:`** If you encounter this message `parse error: Invalid numeric literal at line 1, column 5` that is indicating that the cached ssh keys in known_hosts are no longer valid.
+**`Important:`** If you encounter this message `parse error: Invalid numeric literal at line 1, column 5` that is indicating that the cached SSH keys in known_hosts are no longer valid.
 The simple fix is to empty the `~/.ssh/known_hosts` file and re-run the script.
 It will update the keys.

 ## Examples